 A single orphan disease may affect just a handful of individuals, the global impact is significant – in the US alone between 25 and 35 million people are estimated to be afflicted with a rare disease, and 50-66% of known rare diseases affect children.

 Effective partnership is the key to finding solutions to what arguably are some of the most difficult to diagnose conditions.
 Charles River has partnered with the nonprofit foundation, CHDI, to develop novel assays and identify new disease regulators for Huntington’s disease.
 Another area of interest is muscular dystrophies where our scientists have used in vitro cell models to identify robust screening biomarkers as well as validated translational methods like preclinical imaging and motor skill assessment to define new biomarkers to assess in vivo therapeutic responses.
-We have recently partnered with Sanford Research to validate mouse models for Batten’s disease, a fatal lysosomal storage disorder that affects young children.
+We have recently partnered with Sanford Research to validate mouse models for Batten disease, a fatal lysosomal storage disorder that affects young children.
 Although these models have been widely used by the science community, recent collaborative studies have revealed novel features in both models such as differences in key brain tissue metabolites and fine motor movement properties in Cln2 and Cln6 mouse models.
 The use of advanced technologies by Charles River have increased available endpoints used in these models to assess pharmacological responses to new therapies for Batten disease.
 Partnerships like these are vital to advance complex therapies for rare and orphan diseases and build translational bridges between pre-clinical and clinical studies.

 End-to-end Drug Discovery